Scandinavian Vikings

 How was daily life in the Viking Age

 There was a clear social hierarchy in the Viking Age.
-The Jarl was the owner of land with great economic power.
-The upper levels of the Viking society comprised various forms of aristocracy and kings.
-Lowest in the social order were the thralls or slaves, who had no rights.
+The Jarl owned land with great economic power.
+The upper levels of Viking society comprised various forms of aristocracy and kings.
+The lowest in the social order were the thralls or slaves, who had no rights.

 The "Ting" was responsible for maintaining law and order and is considered one of the first democratic organs and the beginning of the modern jury system.